Zyvette/transformer-midterm/README.md

-# Transformer Implementation
+# Transformer Implementation(Encoder–Decoder)

 This project implements a Transformer model from scratch for sequence-to-sequence tasks.
-It's developed as part of a deep learning course project.
+It's developed as part of a LLM course project.

 ## Project Structure